jumpinjackie/mapguide-fdo-docker-build/README.md

 > NOTE: You must have node.js installed

-> `--output headers` option is specified as some test cases output binary response content which certain shells/terminals may try to interpet the content as extra commands.
+> `--output headers` option is specified as some test cases output binary response content which certain shells/terminals may try to interpet the content as extra commands/control sequences/audio cues.
 This option was the best one that provides some level of chatter without being too quiet or too verbose.

 ```
 cd tests